Sapnajha19/dynamic-form/README.md

 - **Delete Form Fields**: Easily remove form fields that are no longer needed.

+- **Submit Forms**: Users can create a general form of their required form fields and submit them to convert into json and store it in local browser cache.

 ## Getting Started

 To run the application locally, follow these steps: